ReBillion Header

 Timing your negotiation matters.
 The best time to negotiate closing costs is during your initial offer, not after you’ve signed the purchase agreement.

-Use market conditions as leverage.
+Use market conditions as use.
 If you’re in a buyer’s market with excess inventory, you have stronger negotiating power.

 Get multiple builder quotes.
 Don’t negotiate with just one builder.
 If you’re deciding between two similar homes in different subdivisions, use one builder’s offer to negotiate with the other.